 Conventionally, two major elements of the transport system provide a level of accessibility; nodes and links.
 The nodes (A), related to transport terminals, and the links (B), related to transport infrastructures, have a gradient-like expression of accessibility that has been considered in location theories since Von Thunen.
 This gradient can be like concentric circles for nodes and linear buffers for links.
 The closer a location is to these elements, the more suitable the accessibility of a site is supposed to be.

 Not every economic activity is dependent on a high level of accessibility, so a range of accessibility requirements need to be considered.
-An activity having a high accessibility requirement is limited in its location to category range 1, while an activity having a low accessibility requirement can consider sites in category range 3 (including ranges 1 and 2).
+An activity with a high accessibility requirement is limited in its location to category range 1.
+An activity with a low accessibility requirement can consider sites in category range 3 (including ranges 1 and 2).
 Activities having low accessibility requirements tend to have more locational choices than activities having high accessibility requirements.
-However, the former are more willing to bid for these sites than the later.
+However, the former are more willing to bid for these sites than the latter.
 Two important trends have challenged this rather simplistic relationship between accessibility and location:

 - Improvements in local, regional and international transportation have considerably lessened the friction of distance.
 This expands the area covered by each category of site accessibility (TrendT1).

 - Improvements in production systems have lessened the accessibility requirements of many activities (Trend T2).
 This means that an activity has more locational choices.